AssmannLab/Iberian_accessions_drought_manuscript/README.md

 - The raw outputs from GWA analysis are placed in the corresponding figures in the data/GWAS subfolder.

-- Filtered and annotated versions of those raw GWASP outputs will be produced in the /tables folder.
+- Filtered and annotated versions of those raw GWAS outputs will be produced in the /tables folder.

 - Similarly, the output of TWAS analysis will be saved in the same/tables folder.